Teichlab/bracer/README.md

 * `--no_networks` : Don't try to draw clonotype network graphs.
 This is useful if you don't have a working installation of Graphviz.
 * `--IGH_networks` : Base clonality only on heavy chain (allow different or no light chains in a clonotype).
 Default=False.
 * `--dist <float>` : Distance value to use for clonal inference by Change-O. Heavily mutated datasets may require a higher distance value, whereas datasets enriched in naive B cells may require a lower value.
 Default=0.2.
-* `--no_multiplets` : Exclude cells containing more than two recombinants for a locus from downstream analyses, including networks and clonotype analysis.
-Forces BraCeR to run with `-u/--use_unfiltered`.
+* `--include_multiplets` : Do not exclude cells containing more than two recombinants for a locus from downstream analyses, including networks and clonotype analysis.
 Default=False.
 * `--infer_lineage` : Construct lineage trees for clone groups shown in clonal network.
 Do not use if you do not have dnapars (PHYLIP), R and the required R packages installed.
 Default=False.